The Case for Israel

 Dershowitz follows each accusation and example with a short summary of the reality, followed by a comprehensive proof.
 By the end of each proof, you cannot help but feel that each accusation has been shot to pieces.

-While the book essentially comprises of many different accusations levelled against Israel, each dealt with on its own merits, one can detect common themes which run throughout the pages of this book; that since the inception of the modern State of Israel, the Arab states have constantly attempted to eliminate it; many Arab states, and indeed PLO Arabs, have yet to renounce this goal; Israel has constantly shown its desire to achieve a peaceful solution to the conflict; Israel has been singled out for criticism by the world community, despite its relatively good human rights record; and that the claims of the PLO Arabs have been singled out for special treatment, despite the more compelling claims for self-determination by such groups as the Tibetans and Kurds.
+While the book essentially comprises of many different accusations leveled against Israel, each dealt with on its own merits, one can detect common themes which run throughout the pages of this book; that since the inception of the modern State of Israel, the Arab states have constantly attempted to eliminate it; many Arab states, and indeed PLO Arabs, have yet to renounce this goal; Israel has constantly shown its desire to achieve a peaceful solution to the conflict; Israel has been singled out for criticism by the world community, despite its relatively good human rights record; and that the claims of the PLO Arabs have been singled out for special treatment, despite the more compelling claims for self-determination by such groups as the Tibetans and Kurds.

 While Dershowitz’s arguments are consistently strong, it are the chapters on Israel’s relatively good human rights records that perhaps resonate the loudest, due in no small part to Dershowitz’s reputation as a leading civil rights advocate.